SoulFireMage/Katiya_Starship/content/mathsummaries/Information Theory_ Leverage Map.md

 **Precise statement:** For n i.i.d. samples from X, there exist codes achieving rate R > H(X) with vanishing error probability, and no code can achieve rate R < H(X) with vanishing error.

-**Why it matters:** Entropy IS the compressibility.
+**Importance:** Entropy IS the compressibility.
 H(X) bits is both achievable and necessary.
 This defines entropy operationally—it's not just a formula, it's what compression achieves.

 **Typical sequences:** The key insight is *typicality*.
 Among 2^{nH} possible sequences, almost all probability mass concentrates on ~2^{nH(X)} "typical" sequences.
 Encode only these.